Aguilar de la Frontera

-The population has remained stable during the past hundred years, numbering 13,653 in 2007.
+Aguilar de la Frontera is a Spanish municipality and town in the province of Córdoba, Andalusia.

+Aguilar is located near the river Cabra, in the hilly natural region of the Campiña de Córdoba in between the Guadalquivir and the fringes of the Subbaetic ranges.
+It lies on the route (A-45) connecting Córdoba and Málaga.

+As Ancient Ipagro, it was the seat of a bishopric.
+Known as Bulay in the Islamic period and possessing a fortress (ḥiṣn) since the 9th century, the place changed its name to Aguilar after capitulating and passing to Christian control in 1240, soon becoming the head of the first nobiliary lordship in Andalusia (thus in the Kingdom of Córdoba), as it was gifted by the monarch in 1257.
+During the late middle ages, it thrived as the head of the House of Aguilar, under the Fernández de Córdoba.
+The town's 19th-century octagonal plaza stands out as an instance of neoclassical urbanism.

+Demographics are stagnant and, similarly to other municipalities in the area, population does not exceed the one it had in the 1960s.

 History

 First traces of human presence in the area date to the middle Palaeolithic Age.
 The Romans captured it from the Iberians during the time of the Roman Republic and named it Ipagro, which took part in the civil war between Julius Caesar and Pompey, and flourished in the early Imperial Age.
 After the fall of the Western Roman Empire, it was ruled by the Visigoths and, from the 8th century, by the Muslim emirate of Córdoba, with the name of Bulay (also Pulay).